The emotional affair starts off innocently enough.

 Do Emotional Affairs Last?

-There are a few reasons why affairs don't last.
+But there are a few reasons why affairs don’t last in the long run.
 First, they begin with deceit which is not a good foundation for a committed relationship.

 It may seem flattering at first that someone would break their commitment to their partner to pursue a relationship with you.